tokenika/tokenika.github.io/steem/IntroducingEOSFactory1.0.md

 1/2 Test #1: unittest .........................
 Passed    6.58 sec
     Start 2: test
 2/2 Test #2: test .............................
 Passed    5.12 sec
 100% tests passed, 0 tests failed out of 2
 Total Test time (real) =  11.71 sec
 ```

 ### Main features in v1.0

-We believe the features available in this release make EOSFactory quite reliable and production-ready - hence we label it v1.0.
+We believe the features available in this release make EOSFactory reliable and production-ready, hence we label it v1.0.
 Below is a complete list of those new features.

 #### 1. Standard unit-testing framework